-The Bachelor of Science in Criminal Justice delivered through Penn State World Campus is an ideal program, whether you are interested in starting your criminology degree, or you have already completed criminal justice credits or an associate degree, or have experience in the field.
+The Bachelor of Science in Criminal Justice delivered through Penn State World Campus is an ideal program whether you are interested in starting your criminology degree, have already completed criminal justice credits or an associate degree, or have experience in the field.
 By taking your courses online, you'll be able to earn your degree at your own pace while still fulfilling your work and family commitments.

 With this degree on your résumé, you can be prepared and qualified to advance your career in such fields as protective services, law and corrections, crime-related prevention and support, security management, court administration, and social services.
-Plus, you may find what you learn from your current courses immediately applicable to your current position.
+Plus, you may find that what you learn from your courses is immediately applicable to your current position.

 Why Choose an Online Criminal Justice Degree from Penn State?